n8patterson/basic-blockchain/README.md

 This project leverages python 3.7.9 with the following packages:

-* [Streamlit](https://streamlit.io/) - A service for building conversational interfaces into any application using voice and text.
+* [Streamlit](https://streamlit.io/) - A platform to quickly share python code over the web.

 On the terminal, under the conda dev environment, install the following: